wp-plugins/hh-quizzes/readme.txt

 == Description ==

-With the Quiz JavaSript-Framework you can simple create some different Quiz in a post.
+With the Quiz JavaSript-Framework you can simple create some different quizzes in a post or page.
+*    Matching Quiz (match pairs)
+*    Matching Quiz (match groups)
+*    Gap Fill Quiz
+*    Puzzle (made with the gap fill quiz mechanism)
+*    Memo Quiz
+*    Multiple Choice Quiz
+*    Word Jumble Quiz
+*    Crossword Quiz
+*    Word Search Puzzle
+*    Wordfind Quiz (Hangman Quiz)
+Please find examples how to use on the FAQ page.

 == Installation ==